arseneeth/portfolio/README.md

 # Portfolio

 This portfolio is a collection of open-source projects that I had a chance to work on.
-This is a living document and it's being update as I participate in more projects.
+This is a living document and it's being updated as I participate in more projects.
 The mai goal is to keep is as an up-to-date "proof of knowledge and skills".

 ### Hackathon Projects Portfolio